ThebeLedwaba/ThebeLedwaba/README.md

 🔗 **LinkedIn:** linkedin.com/in/thebe-ledwaba

 ## 👨‍💻 About Me
-I'm a Computer Systems Engineering graduate with 2+ years of professional experience building full-stack applications and automation infrastructure.
-My background in systems engineering gives me a holistic approach to software development—from backend APIs to deployment pipelines and infrastructure automation.
+I'm a Computer Systems Engineering graduate with 1+ years of professional experience building full-stack applications and automation infrastructure.
+My background in systems engineering gives me a holistic approach to software development from backend APIs to deployment pipelines and infrastructure automation.

 **Currently:** Expanding my DevOps skills with Terraform and preparing for AZ-400 certification.